The Ultimate Winter Packing List Chicago Edition For 2025

 What do people wear in Chicago in winter?

-In Chicago, as in many other cities across the U.S. that experience a brutal winter, with harsh winds, and snow storms, we dress in a way to prioritize comfort and warmth when it comes to picking our Chicago winter clothes.
+In Chicago, as in many other cities across the U.S. that experience a brutal winter with harsh winds and snow storms, we dress in a way that prioritizes comfort and warmth when picking our Chicago winter clothes.

 Let’s talk about athleisure, which essentially is workout clothes designed to be worn in the gym, as much as they are meant to also transition into everyday staple items to wear because of their chic, figure-flattering, and comfortable styles – it’s the gym clothes that don’t look like traditional gym clothes and add all the comfortability you’d want, especially in winter.

-Athleisure is big, and a piece of clothing that you should probably consider packing in your winter packing list for Chicago.
+Athleisure is big in Chicago, so you should probably consider adding your favorites in your winter packing list for Chicago.

 Athleisure pieces I recommend for added comfort: